Best of Intentions

 "Best of Intentions" is a song written and recorded by American country music singer Travis Tritt.
 It was released in June 2000 as the first single from his album, Down the Road I Go.
 The song reached the top of the Billboard Hot Country Singles & Tracks chart and peaked at number 27 on the U.S. Billboard Hot 100 chart, his highest charting single to date.
-It also became Tritt's first Number One single since "Foolish Pride" in 1994, and the last Number One hit of his career.
+It also became Tritt's first Number One single since "Foolish Pride" in 1994, and his last number one of his career.
+It was also his first top 10 hit since "Where Corn Don't Grow" in 1997.

 Content

 The song is a ballad in which the narrator discusses about his best intentions which never materialized into the life he had always planned to build for his significant other.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably saying that it is a "gorgeous ballad" and that "the song boasts a sweet melody and tender lyric."
 Price goes on to say that it is a "stirring anthem of devotion that will likely strike a chord with country listeners."